Types of Brain Injury

 A traumatic brain injury (TBI) is an injury to the brain caused by some form of external trauma to the head.

-Road traffic accidents are a common cause of this type of injury, but there are many possible causes, including falls, acts of violence, and accidents at home or at work.
+Road traffic accidents are a common cause of this type of injury, but there are many other possible causes, including falls, acts of violence, and accidents at home or at work.

 The effects of a TBI can have devastating effects on a person’s physical and mental abilities.